-Our mission is to provide the basic biological and ecological knowledge and innovative management strategies required for management and control of native and non-native insect pests (including bark beetles and termites), pathogens and invasive plants in changing forest ecosystems.
+Our mission: To provide the basic biological and ecological knowledge and innovative management strategies required for management and control of native and non-native insect pests, disease pathogens and invasive plants in changing forest ecosystems.

 Welcome to the Southern Research Station’s Insects, Diseases, and Invasive Plants Research Work Unit website.
 Our mission is to provide the basic biological and ecological knowledge and innovative management strategies required for management and control of native and non-native insect pests, disease pathogens and invasive plants in changing forest ecosystems.
 Learn more about us →

 Landscapes with diverse fire histories – or pyrodiverse landscapes – have higher diversity of pollinators, as a recent study by USDA Forest Service scientist Michael Ulyshen shows.
 The study was published in Frontiers in Ecology and the Environment.

 - Coleopteran predators of bark and woodboring beetles attracted to traps baited with ethanol and α-pinene in pine (Pinaceae) forests of the southern United States of America

 Miller, Daniel R.

 - Catches of longhorn beetles (Coleoptera: Cerambycidae) in traps baited with generic pine beetle lure blend unaffected by Ips pheromones lanierone and cis -verbenol in Georgia

 - Probabilistic estimates of costs for treating southern pine beetle infestations by cut-and-leave suppression measures during an outbreak

 VanderSchaaf, Curtis L.; McConnell, T. Eric; Crosby, Michael K.; Holderieath, Jason J.; Meeker, James R.; Steiner, Chris A.; Strom, Brian; Johnson, Crawford (Wood).